 - The ExoMars Trace Gas Orbiter, a collaboration between the European Space Agency and the Russian space agency Roscosmos, launched in March 2016 and arrived at Mars later that year.

-- It was intended to drop off the Schiaparelli lander, but the lander’s parachutes deployed too early and it crashed
+- It dropped off a lander named Schiaparelli, but the lander’s parachutes deployed too early and it crashed

 What is the ExoMars Trace Gas Orbiter?